-Mosul push suspended after U.S.-led coalition strike kills civilians
+U.S. confirms its jets struck in Mosul where dozens of civilians were killed

 “We need to make sure that taking out Daesh (Islamic State) from the Old City will not cost unwanted high casualties among civilians.
 We need surgical accurate operations to target terrorists without causing collateral damage among residents,” the Federal Police spokesman said.

-An army statement published in the al-Sabah state newspaper said that future operations would be carried out by ground troops highly trained for urban combat.

-“Our heroic forces are committed to the rules of engagement which ensure protection of civilians” the statement said.

 A U.S. deputy commanding general for the coalition told Reuters on Friday that the solution could lie in a change of tactics.
-The Iraqi military is assessing opening up another front and isolating the Old City, where the militants have put up fierce resistance, U.S. Army Brigadier General John Richardson said.
+The Iraqi military is assessing opening up another front and isolating the Old City, U.S. Army Brigadier General John Richardson said.

-Fleeing residents have described grim living conditions inside the city, saying there was no running water or electricity and no food coming in.
-Aid agencies say as many as 600,000 civilians remain in the western half of Mosul.
+Fleeing residents have described grim living conditions inside IS-held parts of Mosul, saying there was no running water or electricity and no food coming in.

 But families are streaming out of the northern city, Iraq’s second largest, in their thousands each day, headed for cold, crowded camps or to stay with relatives.
 Hunger and fighting are making life unbearable inside.